Investors size up U.S. tax reform after Democrats gain in elections

 On the day after last year’s election, for example, investors dove headlong into bank stocks, positing they would soon profit from healthier demand for credit and from financial deregulation.
 They gave a cold shoulder to shares of consumer staples companies, which often do better in a low-growth environment.

-The S&P bank index shot up nearly 5 percent.
-The consumer staples index dropped 1.3 percent.
+The S&P bank index .SPXBK shot up nearly 5 percent.
+The consumer staples index .SPLRCS dropped 1.3 percent.

 Fast forward a year and the inverse occurred following Tuesday’s results.
 Staples gained 1.1 percent on Wednesday; banks slid 1.1 percent.